China refusal to support WHO COVID origins probe accelerated Biden announcement on US investigation: official

 And an administration official told Fox News that the "focus" is making sure the intelligence collected by the government is shared as "transparently" as possible, without compromising sources and methods.

-Meanwhile, the official told Fox News that the pandemic originated in China, and said China has "not lived up to its obligations to the international community as to how this originated."
+Meanwhile, the official told Fox News that the pandemic originated in China and said China has "not lived up to its obligations to the international community as to how this originated."

 The official said the administration is putting pressure back on China, even as the U.S. undertakes a more intensive investigation, urging Beijing to open access to investigators and scientists, share underlying data and access to medical records of early patients.